Skip to main content

 Overview

 Enterprise Wallet Upgradation is a critical feature that allows local merchant-specific wallets to be enhanced with enterprise-level information.
-This capability creates a seamless customer experience by automatically upgrading existing local wallets to enterprise wallets when additional identification becomes available, without requiring any customer action.
+This capability creates a seamless customer experience by automatically upgrading existing local wallets to enterprise wallets when additional identification becomes available through the EIMP golden record, without requiring any customer action.

 Business Impact